mitric-lab/programming_theochem/src/01-fundamentals/05-arithmetic_operators/02-impl_division.md

 ```

 Just like na&iuml;ve multiplication, this division algorithm scales linearly with
-the size of dividend, if the effect of the divisor is ignored.
+the size of the dividend, if the effect of the divisor is ignored.

 #### Can we do better?